Nuclear-Free Legacy Society

 Gift annuities are easy to establish and can be funded with a minimum gift of cash or stock of $25,000.
 The annuity rate is based on your age at the time the annuity is established.
 Typically, you must be at least 60 years of age when payments begin.
 Gift annuities can provide lifetime payments to one or two people.

-Gift Annuity Example: Mary Richards, age 75, funds a $25,000 charitable gift annuity contract to benefit Ploughshares Fund.
-Her annuity rate is 5.8%, giving her an annual guaranteed payment for life of $1,450. $1,139 of her payment is tax-free for twelve years.
-She also receives an immediate income tax deduction of $10,870.
+Here’s an example: Mary Richards, age 75, funds a $25,000 charitable gift annuity contract to benefit Ploughshares Fund.
+Her annuity payment is 6.2% of her gift, giving her an annual guaranteed payment of $1,550 for as long as she lives. $1,094 of her payment is tax-free for twelve years.
+She also receives an immediate income tax deduction of $11,439.

 Charitable trusts provide income for life, savings on capital gains tax, an immediate income tax deduction - and the satisfaction of making a significant gift to a good cause like Ploughshares Fund.